codecurious-bln/emberginners-workshop/content/steps/step-3.md

 ## What are JavaScript objects?

-Objects in JavaScript are a special kind of data type.
-Each data type in JavaScript comes with its own characteristics in how you can store and access data.
-Data can come in many forms.
-E.g. the word 'tomster' in a JavaScript program can be a piece of data.
-If you wanted to use the word `tomster` in your JavaScript code, you'd need to do so using the `string` data type for example.
-The number 42 is of the `Number` data type.
+Objects in JavaScript are a piece of information that allows us to group related info together.

-In Ember most things that we work with revolve around objects though.
-An object is defined by having zero, one or several properties, where each property has a specified value.
+In Ember most things that we work with revolve around objects.
+An object is defined by having zero, one or several _properties_, where each property has a specified value.
 An object can look for example like this:

 ```js